Sherman5A/microsoft-notes/azure/architecture/services/azure-containers.md

 ## Container vs VM

-If complete control of a runtime environment is required, a VM may be more sutiable.
+If complete control of a runtime environment is required, a VM may be more suitable.

 However, if easy scalability and portability is important, a containerised solution may be better.

 ## Container Usage Examples

-Containers are commonly used in microservice architectures,
+Containers are commonly used in micro-service architectures,
-- Break solution into small, indepedent pieces.
+- Break solution into small, independent pieces.
 - Isolating pieces means easier maintenance, scaling, and updating.